 - Be supportive of your student's work-study.
 This experience may be the first step in demonstrating a positive work ethic.
 Today's part-time work will influence future employment.
-Work-study can be the practice field for your student's skill development in time-management, multi-tasking, communication, decision-making, meeting deadlines, etc. Encourage your student to be prompt to work assignments, act confidently, and not complain when it appears other students are given easier projects.
+Work-study can be the practice field for your student's skill development in time-management, multi-tasking, communication, decision-making, meeting deadlines, etc. Encourage your student to be on time to work, act confidently, and not complain when it appears other students are given easier projects.
 If your student was not awarded work-study they may look at other options to earn money: tutoring, babysitting, or other part-time jobs in the Quad Cities area.

-- Suggest to your student that he/she begin their summer job search over the winter break.
-Students who jump-start their careers early with related work experiences are more likely to land that desired job after graduation.
-Your student will need to start building a résumé, so they can apply for these positions.
+- Suggest to your student that he/she begin their summer job search during winter break.
+Students who jump-start their careers with related work experiences are more likely to land that desired job after graduation.
+Your student will need to start building a résumé so they can apply for these positions.

 Should I be concerned if my son or daughter is undecided on a major field of study and/or what if he/she wants to change majors?

-The curriculum in a liberal arts education allows students to find that understanding at an earlier level through general education requirements.
+The curriculum of a liberal arts education allows students to find that understanding at an earlier level through general education requirements.
 Additionally, the Career Center can help with career and major exploration.
-Students are encouraged to identify their greatest abilities and strengths through academic challenges in a variety of courses.
+Students are encouraged to identify their greatest abilities and strengths in a variety of courses.
 A significant number of students change their career direction during the first two years of college.

-I want to be sure that my student will find appropriate employment following graduation.
+I want my student to find appropriate employment following graduation.
 How can I help?

-Today's candidates for employment MUST be able to demonstrate that the knowledge from their academic programs can be applied to real-life work experience.
-This increases the importance of internships.
-Encourage your student to visit the Career Center and take part in activities the Center supports: Career Boot Camp, internships, etiquette dinners, career fairs, and on-campus recruiting.
-The greater the involvement, the greater potential for getting the desired job following graduation.
+Today's candidates for employment MUST be able to demonstrate they can apply what they learned in their academic program to real-life work experience.
+This is why internships are important.
+Encourage your student to visit the Career Center and take part in Career Boot Camp, internships, etiquette dinners, career fairs, and on-campus recruiting.
+The greater the level of involvement, the greater the potential for getting that desired job after graduation.

-Remind your student that their social media profiles should not be used to impress their friends, but to impress hiring managers and recruiters.
+Remind your student that social media profiles should not be used to impress their friends, but to impress hiring managers and recruiters.